Shout! Shout! (Knock Yourself Out): History

 In 1961, Maresca was offered a recording contract with Seville, a small New York based label.
 His protestations that he was not much of a singer were brushed aside, and he co-wrote "Shout!
 Shout!
 (Knock Yourself Out)" while sitting in a Manhattan bar with his friend Tom Bogdany.

 Maresca's recording reached number 6 on the Billboard Hot 100 chart in early 1962.
 Backing vocals on the record were by The Del-Satins, who also sang on many of Dion's records, several of which were written or co-written by Maresca.
-The song's lyrics made reference to one of Maresca's earlier compositions, "Runaround Sue", which was recorded in 1961 by Dion, in the lines, "Hey, play another song like 'Runaround Sue', let's do a dance that we all can do".
+The song's lyrics referred to one of Maresca's earlier compositions, "Runaround Sue", which was recorded in 1961 by Dion, in the lines, "Hey, play another song like 'Runaround Sue', let's do a dance that we all can do".

-Ernie Maresca died on July 8, 2015, at his home in South Florida, after a brief illness at the age of 76.

 Cover versions

 The song has been covered by several other popular singers and bands, including Rocky Sharpe and the Replays.
 Recordings have also been made in French, by Les Chaussettes Noires and Les Forbans, and in Dutch, by Wim Leys.
-The Australian band Ol' 55 covered the song on their album, Fiveslivejive (1977).
+The Australian band Ol' 55 included it on their album, Fiveslivejive (1977).

-The Buffalo Bills used a version of the song for a brief period in 1993 as its team fight song, during a dispute with the Polaroid Corporation over the rights to "Shout" by the Isley Brothers, which the team had used for that purpose since 1987.
-Poor response to the change led the Bills to resolve the dispute and return to their custom version of the Isley Brothers song.
+The Buffalo Bills used a version for a brief period in 1993 as its team fight song, during a dispute with the Polaroid Corporation over the rights to "Shout" by The Isley Brothers, which the team had used for that purpose since 1987.
+Poor response to the change among fans led the Bills to resolve the dispute and return to their custom version of the Isley Brothers song.